shohne/CarND-Behavioral-Cloning/report.md

 # **Behavioral Cloning Report**

 The goals of this project are:
-1. To build a model to drive the [Self-Driving Car Simulator](https://github.com/udacity/self-driving-car-sim);
+* To build a model to drive the [Self-Driving Car Simulator](https://github.com/udacity/self-driving-car-sim);
-* To define and obtain the appropriate dataset to train the driver model
+* To define and obtain the appropriate dataset to train the driver model;
 * To evaluate the proposed solution on simulator.

 ### Pipeline
-The goal is predict the steer to drive [Self-Driving Car Simulator](https://github.com/udacity/self-driving-car-sim).
-To perform this task, the driver needs to know the Car state on the road, in fact, Simulator captures and send some information to the controller.
-The controller has access to:
+The goal is predict the steering angle to drive [Self-Driving Car Simulator](https://github.com/udacity/self-driving-car-sim).
+To perform this task, the driver needs to know the Car state on the road, in fact, simulator captures and send some information to the controller.
+It has acccess to:
 * current speed;
 * current throttle;
 * current steering angle;
 * current images road taken from 3 cameras inside the Car.

 The controller is a program that using these data needs to compute throttle and steering angle.
-It sends these data and simulator is responsible to compute the next Car state what begins the circle:
+It sends these data to simulator that updates its state.
+The continuous execution is like:

 **Receive State** Car --> **Predict** throttle and steering --> **Send control** message to simulator

-again.
+that repeats over and over.

-The crucial task is **predict** and to achieve it, we have trained a **Deep Learning Model**.
-As we known, **Machine Learning** try to *learn* to do a task from a lot of data that shows the expected behavior.
-To acomplish this, we have drove the simulator in **training mode** capturing relevent information (camera images and steering angle).
+The crucial task is **predict** and, to achieve it, we have trained a **Deep Learning Model**.
+As we known, **Machine Learning** try to *learn* to perform a task from a lot of data that shows the expected behavior.
+To accomplish this, we have drove the simulator in **training mode** capturing relevent information (camera images and steering angle).
 The idea is that the model could mimic the behavior given by examples.

 ### Model Architecture

 At a rate of 15 Hz in training mode, simulator could give us following information:

 * Image from center camera.
-This image focus on the road and is 320 pixels wide per 160 pixels height, it is 24 bits colorful per pixel image as:
+This image focus on the road and is 320 pixels wide per 160 pixels height with 24 bits colorful depth per pixel.
+An typical image is like:

 ![example image](example_image.jpg)

 * Images from left and right camera;
 * current speed, throttle and steering angle.

-The proposed model uses only the center image and try to predict the steering angle as the diagram:
+**The proposed model uses only the center image** and try to predict the steering angle as the diagram:

 ![Driver Model](model.png)

 We have used [keras](https://keras.io/) to define the model.
-Following table explicit each layer properties:
+Following table shows each layer:

 Layer (type) | Kernel | Filters | Stride | Output Shape | Param #